Quantum-Optics-LKB/LambdaMeterWeb/readme.md

 - **port**: The port on which the server runs.
 - **channels**: An array of channel configurations, each with a label, background color, and reference frequency.
 - **background**: The background color for the channel display.

+Initially this file is not copied with your git repository, you could duplicate config_default.json to start editing.

 ## Main API Endpoints